Natural hazards

 Update to river flood maps (nrc.govt.nz)

-The flood hazard mapping in the District Plan is proposed to be updated to reflect the Northland Regional Council information as part of the proposed Natural Hazards Plan Change.
+The flood hazard mapping in the District Plan is proposed to be updated to reflect the Northland Regional Council information as part of the Natural Hazards Plan Change.

 River flood hazard reports